-60. Questions during meetings

-(1) A councillor may, at a meeting of the council or a committee of which he or she is a member, ask a question regarding a matter arising from or pertaining to an item contained in the agenda.

-- (2) The chairperson of the meeting may allow the question if, in his or her opinion, it affects the interests of the residents within the municipal area and may respond to it or direct another councillor to respond to it. - (3) If the answer to the question is unclear to the councillor who asked it, he or she may ask for, and is entitled to, an explanation of the answer. - (4) If the question is answered, the councillor who asked the question may request, and is entitled, to a written reply within fourteen days from the date of the meeting.
-Such a written reply must be included in the minutes of the meeting where the question was asked. - (5) The chairperson of the meeting where the question is asked may, with the concurrence of the councillor who asked the question, reply at the first ordinary meeting of the council or the committee next ensuing, as the case may be - (6) A question may only be asked during a meeting to solicit factual information and may not deal with matters of policy except the implementation of policy, nor seek to solicit an opinion or include or amount to a statement of fact.
+- 59. Questions during meetings - (1) A councillor may, at a meeting of the council or a committee of which he or she is a member, ask a question regarding a matter arising from or pertaining to an item contained in the agenda or regarding the work of the municipality in general and that does not arise from or pertain to an item in the agenda. - (2) The chairperson of the meeting may allow the question if, in his or her opinion, it affects the interests of the residents within the municipal area and may respond to it or direct another councillor to respond to it. - (3) No discussion on the question or the answer thereto is allowed. - (4) If the answer to the question is unclear to the councillor who asked it, he or she may ask for, and is entitled to, an explanation of the answer. - (5) If the question is answered, the councillor who asked the question may request, and is entitled, to a written reply within fourteen days from the date of the meeting.
+Such a written reply must be included in the minutes of the meeting where the question was asked. - (6) The chairperson of the meeting where the question is asked may, with the concurrence of the councillor who asked the question, reply at the first ordinary meeting of the council or the committee next ensuing, as the case may be. - (7) A question may only be asked during a meeting to solicit factual information and may not deal with matters of policy except the implementation of policy, nor seek to solicit an opinion or include or amount to a statement of fact.

-CHAPTER 4 MOTIONS
+MOTIONS

-61. Motion must be in written form
+60. Motion must be in written form